Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên14/06/2023

-Bloomberg news agency cited a newly published report showing that China will continue to lose more millionaires this year, amid signs of economic decline and the country's wealth growth rate.
+Bloomberg news agency cited a newly published report showing that China will continue to lose more millionaires this year, amid signs of a slowdown in the country's economy and wealth growth rate.

-Specifically, according to a report on the state of money flow movement published by Henley & Partner (UK) on June 13, China will lose 13,500 high-net-worth individuals (HNWI) with investable assets exceeding 1 million USD by 2023.
+Specifically, according to a report on the movement of money flows published by Henley & Partner (UK) on June 13, China will lose 13,500 high-net-worth individuals (HNWI) with investable assets exceeding 1 million USD by 2023.

 Trung Quốc mất nhiều người giàu nhất trong năm nay? - Ảnh 1.